Andre053/Password_Generator/README.md

 # Password_Generator
-Generates random passwords and creates GUI with PySimpleGUI
+Opens a GUI made with PySimpleGUI that takes input constraints and uses a simple algorithm to return a random password that satisfies all constrainsts; outputs the generated password.

 Options
 1. Specify length of the password